2023-12-17 14:30:00

 However, Ukraine’s EU accession negotiations, which were blended in this “each takes what he needs” approach, are not without costs and consequences.

 One of the costs is that the bargaining chips between the EU and its member states have been exhausted.
-In the subsequent discussion on providing 50 billion euros in aid to Ukraine in the next four years, the EU failed to reach an agreement and could only wait for another game in the coming year.
+In the subsequent discussion on providing 50 billion euros in aid to Ukraine in the next four years, the EU failed to reach an agreement and might only wait for another game in the coming year.

 The second price is that although Hungary’s abstention has maintained the unity and dignity of the EU, the backroom deal with Hungary has obviously undermined other principles of the EU.
 This provides a precedent for other countries to take similar measures to force the EU to make concessions in the future.
 It will be more difficult for the EU to maintain the integrity of its principles.